quintinm-dev/dotfiles_public/_packages/README.md

 The script is to be run from the base of this repo.

 ## Why?
 When I was setting up a new machine, I wanted a listing of packages that I had personally installed on my old machine.
-[There were commands to do this](https://stackoverflow.com/questions/41007182/debian-listing-all-user-installed-packages), but they included many packages I didn't actually install myself, such as `gnome-user-docs-de` and `sysvinit-utils`.
+There are various ways to do this ([1](https://stackoverflow.com/questions/41007182/debian-listing-all-user-installed-packages), [2](https://askubuntu.com/questions/2389/how-to-list-manually-installed-packages)), but the ones I tried included many packages I didn't actually install myself, such as `gnome-user-docs-de` and `sysvinit-utils`.

 ## Initial install list
 Most of the false-positives came about from the original install of the Linux distribution, [Pop!_OS](https://pop.system76.com/).
 To avoid this problem for my new machine, I recorded the initial install list[^1] output by [`aptitude`](https://wiki.debian.org/Aptitude)[^2] before installing anything myself, which I can now diff against.